 • Paula DiBiasio, associate professor of physical therapy education and Kenneth Brown, assistant director of first-generation initiatives were jointly recognized as LLC Advisors of the Year

 These awards reflect a remarkable year of collaboration, student empowerment and identity-driven support.
-Designed to serve first-generation college students, First-Phoenix LLC fosters belonging through peer mentorship and culturally meaningful programming, offering an “instant community” that understands the unique challenges and successes of being first in the family to attend college.
+Designed to serve first-generation college students, First-Phoenix LLC fosters belonging through peer mentorship and culturally meaningful programming, offering an instant community that understands the unique challenges and successes of being first in the family to attend college.

 A group of students and a faculty or staff member smile for a selfie while gathered around a long dining table with plates of food in a brightly lit room.